 2.3.3 Nigeria

 Apparent fish consumption in Nigeria is estimated at 11 kg/cap/year, slightly higher than the regional average for Africa (9.9 kg/cap/year) and substantially lower than the global average of 20.3 kg/cap/year30.
-Fish plays a major role in average Nigerian diet with roughly half of the population eating fish two to three times per week58.
-Like India and China, however, there are sub-national disparities, with households in southern Nigeria consuming about twice as much fish as those in the north15.
+Fish plays a major role in average Nigerian diet, with roughly half of the population eating fish two to three times per week58.
+Like India and China, however, there are sub-national differences, with households in southern Nigeria consuming about twice as much fish as those in the north15.
 Per capita fish consumption is higher in urban than rural areas, particularly for fresh (versus dried) fish, and middle- and high-income households eat fish more frequently than do lower-income households59.
 Households in the south also consume more frozen imported fish than in the north.
-Higher levels of fish consumption in the south reflects its proximity to the coast, and hence historical preferences and access to imports, as well as its relative success in aquaculture development15.
+Higher levels of fish consumption in the south reflect its proximity to the coast, and hence historical preferences and access to imports, as well as its relative success in aquaculture development15.